-Imagine you are cooking pasta and sit down to play Dota 2, or any other game.
+Imagine you are cooking pasta and sit down to play some game.
 You listen with one ear to see if the "dish" does not boil away.
 In this case, you are an observer.
 When the pasta starts to boil away — the event "pasta_began_to_boil_away" is triggered, which causes you (the observer) to rush to the kitchen (perform an action, an algorithm).

 In Magento 2, as in real life, there are observers and events that are implemented on the basis of the "Publish-subscribe pattern".
 We have already described plugins in Magento 2, which allows you to extend and change the functionality of the store.
 Let's see how you can do this with the help of events and observers in Magento 2.